39 Melakhot: Dyeing

 Definition: Coloring/enriching the color of any material or substance.

-Merely enriching a color already present, such as applying clear gloss to wood or a fingernail, thus enriching is colour/appearance, would transgress the scriptural law.
+Merely enriching a color already present, such as applying clear gloss to wood or a fingernail, thus enriching its colour/appearance, would transgress the scriptural law.
 (This may also present issues of fine-tuning/perfecting, as well).

 There may be an exemption for foods as they are not considered permanent.
 However, aesthetically coloring foods for decoration, such as in a sugar sculpture, is included.